Brxdl3y/SafariTech-Solutions-Network/README.md

 🔸Network reliability and redundancy

-Scalability on both L2 & L3 hence rare downtime cases
+🔸Scalability on both L2 & L3 hence rare downtime cases

-Strong pragmatism and creativity in handling complex topologies
+🔸Strong pragmatism and creativity in handling complex topologies

 🚀 **Why This Project Matters**